 Students may set up "authorized payers" on their QuikPAY© account.
 Authorized payers will receive a link to view bills or make payment on the student's account.
 Students are responsible for submitting a valid email address, username and password when setting up authorized users.
 The notification email will be sent to the email address specified by the student when setting up the authorized payment account on myRedDragon.
 Authorized payers are responsible for maintenance of email addresses and passwords after initial use.

 Billing is done monthly, by semester.
 Statements reflect charge and financial aid information as of production date.
-Students are responsible for viewing their bills and notifying Student and College Financial Services promptly of any discrepancy.
+Students are responsible for viewing their bills and notifying student accounts promptly of any discrepancy.
 Deferral of billed charges against financial aid is dependent upon completion of all necessary paperwork, maintenance of satisfactory academic progress and program pursuit, and receipt of documentation from funding sources.
 Students are responsible for payment of account balances if their financial aid awards do not become actual, are reduced or are removed for any reason.
 Reference copies of semester and monthly bills plus any monthly statements should be retained for tax and reimbursement purposes.

-Students must confirm attendance online or print and return the signed confirmation/remittance portion of their billing statement.
-Online confirmation is available for students whose billed charges are fully covered by financial aid or who are using Web payment options.
-Receipt of the online confirmation/remittance portion confirms attendance in classes for the semester indicated.
-Failure to process confirmation of attendance, along with valid deferral or required payment, by the due date will result in deletion of courses.
+Students must accept charges online or print and return the signed acceptance/remittance portion of their billing statement.
+Online charge acceptance is available for students whose billed charges are fully covered by financial aid or who are using web payment options.
+Receipt of the online charge acceptance/remittance portion confirms attendance in classes for the semester indicated.
+Failure to process accectance of charges, along with valid deferral or required payment, by the due date will result in deletion of courses.
 A postmark on or prior to the payment due date does not constitute evidence of having paid on time.
 Payments received late or that are underpaid are subject to assessment of a late rebilling fee.
 Payments are deposited upon receipt.
 Post-dated checks cannot be accepted.
 Please use online options for credit card payments.
 For your safety, do not mail cash or credit card information.

 Payment is expected at time of registration for students registering during add/drop period.
-SUNY Cortland does not delete registrations for nonpayment or non-confirmation of attendance if the student processes an initial registration during the add/drop period.
+SUNY Cortland does not delete registrations for nonpayment or non-acceptance of charges if the student processes an initial registration during the add/drop period.
 Failure to attend classes will not release students from liability for any course registrations.
 Stop payment orders do not constitute official withdrawals and will not release students from liability.

 Students are responsible for notifying the Registrar's Office as soon as possible if they have registered for the upcoming term but cannot attend.